-The 5S methodology, developed in Japan, enables businesses to achieve these objectives through the implementation of five key steps.
+The 5S methodology developed in Japan, enables businesses to achieve these objectives through the implementation of five key steps.
 5S is derived from the philosophy of "kaizen", which simply means "continuous improvement".

 Japanese automotive manufacturer, Toyota, states that the philosophy of "kaizen" is one of its core values.
 This philosophy is supported by three key principles, one of which is 5S.
-At Toyota, 5S is practiced across the whole organisation, including in sales and marketing, administration, product development and management.
+At Toyota, 5S is practised across the whole organisation, including in sales and marketing, administration, product development and management.

 So, let's take a deeper look.

 5S comes under the lean manufacturing umbrella – it is a simple tool aimed at the elimination of waste within a manufacturing operation.
 Each "s" stands for a Japanese word, which, when transliterated into Roman script, also starts with an "s".
 The five steps are as follows: